jherax/proxy-storage/README.md

 // adds second interceptor for 'setItem' WebStorage.interceptors('setItem', (key, value) => {
-  // does not apply any transformation console.info('setItem: See the localStorage in your browser');
+  // does not apply any transformation console.info('setItem: See the application storage in your browser');
   console.log(`${key}: ${JSON.stringify(value)}`);
 });